notofonts/noto-docs/src/miniarticles/NotoSansImperialAramaic.md

 # Noto Sans Imperial Aramaic

-Noto Sans Imperial Aramaic is a unmodulated (“sans serif”) design for texts in the historical Imperial Aramaic script.
+Noto Sans Imperial Aramaic is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Imperial Aramaic_ script.

 Noto Sans Imperial Aramaic has multiple weights, contains 36 glyphs, and supports 35 characters from the Unicode block Imperial Aramaic.